Illinois religious order to pay $2.9 million to settle sexual abuse claims against former teacher at Mount Carmel

 Murphy taught at Mount Carmel until 1985, when he was removed as a teacher for claims of sexual abuse of minors, the order previously told the Tribune.
 He was restricted from all unsupervised contact with minors and underwent treatment from 1985 through 1999, but continued to serve in public ministry.

-After the order’s ruling, Murphy lost his job at Lewis University, a Catholic university in Romeoville where he had worked since 1987 as a history teacher and director of ministry.
+After the order’s ruling, Murphy lost his job at Lewis University, a Catholic university in the southwestern suburb of Romeoville, where he had worked since 1987 as a history teacher and director of ministry.

 Brothers are members of religious orders who are not ordained but take vows of poverty, chastity and obedience.